Juanita Broaddrick: 1978: Her account

 Broaddrick, who was known as Juanita Hickey at the time, first met Clinton when he made a visit to her nursing home during his 1978 gubernatorial campaign.
 Clinton was the Arkansas Attorney General at the time.
 Broaddrick wanted to volunteer for the campaign, and says Clinton invited her to stop by the campaign office in Little Rock.
-She said she contacted the office a few weeks later while in the area for a nursing home conference and that Clinton said he would not be in the campaign office that day and suggested they meet at her hotel's coffee shop instead.
-Upon his arrival, however, he allegedly requested that they instead have coffee in her room to avoid a crowd of reporters in the lobby, and Broaddrick agreed.
+She said she contacted the office a few weeks later while in the area for a nursing home conference and that Clinton said he would not be in the campaign office that day and suggested they meet at the coffee shop at the Camelot Hotel (now the DoubleTree hotel) in the city instead.
+After his arrival, however, he allegedly requested that they instead have coffee in her room to avoid a crowd of reporters in the lobby and Broaddrick agreed.

 Broaddrick said the two spoke briefly in her room, with Clinton describing plans he had to renovate a prison visible from her window if he became governor.
 Then, according to Broaddrick, Clinton suddenly kissed her.
 Broaddrick says she pushed Clinton away and told him she was married and not interested, but he persisted.
 As recounted in the NBC interview:

 When asked if there was any way Clinton could have thought it was consensual, Broaddrick said "No, not with what I told him and with how I tried to push him away.
 It was not consensual."